criminal court

 Diversion – Suspended Sentence

-In some states, defendants without a prior criminal record may be eligible for a diversion program that allows the accused to avoid prosecution so long as they complete specific conditions such as drug treatment or attend anger management classes.
+In some states, defendants without a prior criminal record may be eligible for a diversion program that allows them to avoid prosecution so long as they complete specific conditions, such as drug treatment or anger management classes.

-Successful completion of diversion usually results in the dropping of charges or the expungement of the criminal record if the defendant was first required to plead guilty before receiving diversion.
+Successful completion of diversion usually results in the charges being dropped or the expungement of the criminal record if the defendant was first required to plead guilty before receiving diversion.

 Trial by Judge or Jury